pakkinlau/gites/README.md

 - Ensure you place my_gites.json in a folder that's regularly backed up in the cloud, such as a local GitHub repository or Google Drive folder.

 - Here's a template for `my_gites.json`:
     - "repositories": List your repositories here.
 Include the repository name and its remote URL (e.g., GitHub URL).
+If you are just playing around, and not trying to bulk clone packages with gites, you can skip specifying this part.
     - "root_directory": Specify the local directory where your repositories are stored on your computer.
 ```javascript
 {